zhmcclient/python-zhmcclient/docs/intro.rst

 type :exc:`~py:exceptions.DeprecationWarning` (see :mod:`py:warnings` for
 details).

-Since Python 2.7, :exc:`~py:exceptions.DeprecationWarning` warnings are
-suppressed by default.
+In Python, :exc:`~py:exceptions.DeprecationWarning` warnings are suppressed by default.
 They can be shown for example in any of these ways:

 * by specifying the Python command line option: